-In my opinion, this is a Hall of Fame Pizza Dough.
-That’s pretty much it.
-Peter Reinhart, a master baker, is the pizza king with a long trail of accolades and this recipe comes from his most recent book Perfect Pan Pizza.
-It’s a white dough that lends itself to pan pies: Roman, Sicilian, Detroit, Grandma and Focaccia, and I use it for a knockout round pie baked on a steel.
-As much as I love a thin cracker type pizza crust, this is not that.
+In my opinion, this is a hall of fame Master Pizza Dough Recipe.
+Peter Reinhart is the pizza king with a long trail of accolades and this recipe comes from his most recent book Perfect Pan Pizza.
+It’s a white dough that lends itself to hand pies or pan pies: Roman, Sicilian, Detroit, Grandma, and Focaccia.
 It’s light and fluffy, crispy on the edges and the bottom but like a cloud in the middle.
 I’ve used this dough in many of his applications – the focaccia is heaven and Detroit Style is a favorite.

 Check out Peter Reinhart.
 Buy his books, visit his site.
 Do what he tells you to do and he’ll help you up your pizza game with not only this dough but all his recipes and techniques.

-This dough needs a 12-hour rest overnight which is no big deal around here, and feel free to leave it in the frig for up to 3 days if you want to.
-It makes different pan style pies – whatever you’re in the mood for, and also the round free form.
-There are specific pan sizes and dough weights in his book for easy reference.
+This dough needs a 12-hour rest overnight and feel free to leave it in the frig for up to 3 days if you want to.

-This recipe makes around 900 – 1000g of dough, enough for 3 10″ pizzas or 3 9 x 13 pan pies.
+This recipe makes around 900 – 1000g of dough, enough for 3 10″ pizzas or a few 9 x 13 pan pies.
 In his book, Peter lists 10 different pan sizes and dough weights for easy reference, along with all the pan and prep instructions to make authentic pies.

 The recipe is for the dough only.
 You’ll want to prep and pan according to whatever style you’re planning to make.